 If a typical model is a 5:1.
 For every provider that means they need five administrative staff plus nurses, but over the pandemic, virtual care reduced that model from 5:1 to 1:1.

-Carrie asks Dr. Paull, what is the staff ratio in direct orthopedic care?
+Carrie asks Dr. Paull, what is the staff ratio in orthopedic care direct to patient?
 Dr. Paull says, “it’s max 1:1.”
 It’s probably less as it removes all the middlemen.
 There are a bunch of people in the system that they don’t add anything to the patient relationship, or doctor/patient relationship.
 They’re just strictly for billing and coding and that sort of stuff.
 And you essentially removal them.
 They’re not necessary when you don’t take insurance.
 If you take insurance, you have to have someone checking insurance coming in, you have to go into the room to basically, pre-build your electronic medical record.
 Now you have an expensive EMR because it’s meant for billing.